Graduate School of Mathematics, Nagoya University

 Kita-shijoh 7–1, Chuoh-ku, Sapporo

-Masahiko Kanai (Nagoya Univ.), Shin Nayatani (Nagoya Univ.), Hiroyasu Izeki (Tohoku Univ.)
+Masahiko Kanai (Nagoya University), Shin Nayatani (Nagoya University), Hiroyasu Izeki (Tohoku University)

 Program